leaf-ai/platform-services/README.md

 This project makes use of several secrets that are used to access resources under its control, including the Postgres Database, the Honeycomb service, and the lets encrypt issues certificate.

 The experiment service Honeycomb observability solution uses a key to access Datasets defined by the Honeycomb account and store events in the same.
 Configuring the service is done by creating a Kubernetes secret.
-For now we can define the Honeycomb API key using an environment variable and when we deploy the secrets for the Postgres Database the secret for the API will be injected using the stencil tool.
+For now we can define the Honeycomb Dataset, and API key using an environment variable and when we deploy the secrets for the Postgres Database the secret for the API will be injected using the stencil tool.

-<pre><code><b>export O11Y_KEY a54d762df847474b22915
+<pre><code><b>export O11Y_KEY=a54d762df847474b22915
+export O11Y_DATASET=platform-services
 </b></code></pre>

 The services also use a postgres Database instance to persist experiment data.
 The following shows an example of what should be defined for Postgres support prior to running the stencil command: